 Popular Substitutions & Additions

-- Top it off with a sprinkle of sesame seeds for a nutty crunch.
+- Garnish your orange tofu with chopped green onions for an impressive finish, or top it off with a sprinkle of sesame seeds, cashews, or almonds for a nutty crunch.

 - Chili powder or red chili flakes for some heat.

-- Add some diced bell peppers for a sweet and crunchy contrast.
+- Add some diced bell peppers or other veggies such as broccoli, carrots, mushrooms, and snow peas for a sweet and crunchy contrast.

 - For a gluten-free version, replace the soy sauce with tamari or liquid aminos.